kubernetes/ingress-nginx/docs/user-guide/exposing-tcp-udp-services.md

 The next example shows how to expose the service `example-go` running in the namespace `default` in the port `8080` using the port `9000`

+!!! warning
+  With kustomize a dictionary key value cannot be an integer, the workaround is set as a string ([Support for integer keys #3446](https://github.com/kubernetes-sigs/kustomize/issues/3446))

 ```yaml
 apiVersion: v1
 kind: ConfigMap